 YOUR HISTORY . . .
 Alive for future generations in Mulgrave - Waverley - Monash, Victoria through the Waverley Historical Society (WHS).
 Know your home turf?
 Think again.
 Its secrets surround you, waiting for rediscovery.
 Local train commuters pass the motherlode daily, unaware that a treasure trove of over 160 years of pioneering spirit and district development is across the road from Mount Waverley railway station, above the Monash Public Library branch at 41 Miller Crescent, and is waiting to be tapped.
 WHS is here to promote and preserve the history of the Mulgrave/Waverley/Monash area and assist interested people with historical research.

-- Glen Waverley railway line was 84 years old in May 2014
+- Glen Waverley railway line is 85 years old in May 2015

 |.||The WHS has much pleasure in